Philip Caesar M. Flores

 Max Born Institute

-I studied at the National Institute of Physics, University of the Philippines Diliman where I obtained my BS (2017), MS (2019), and PhD (2023) degrees under the supervision of Eric A. Galapon, PhD.
-My research is on quantum time of arrival operators which were used to investigate the quantum violation of the weak equivalence principle, and the tunneling time problem.
-You can download my CV here for more details.
+I obtained my BS (2017), MS (2019), and PhD (2023) in Physics from the National Institute of Physics, University of the Philippines Diliman, under the guidance of Eric A. Galapon, PhD.
+My research focused on quantum time of arrival operators, investigating the quantum violation of the weak equivalence principle and the tunneling time problem.

 selected publications

-1. EPL
+1. arXiv

-2. EPJP
+2. arXiv

-3. PRA
+3. arXiv

 4. PRA